jjbaek35/jjbaek35.github.io/test/469/469F23_syllabus.md

     - Digital Forensics, Investigation, and Response by Chuck Easttom, Fourth Edition, 2022, ISBN: 9781284226065

     b.
-Course Communication
+Course Communication:
     All announcements and communications for the class will take place on Canvas and Discord :
     Students use Canvas to ask questions on any topic from the lectures or to discuss homework assignments.
 The TA, Instructor, or other students can respond or contribute to existing responses.

     c.
-Warning
+Warning:
     Sharing solutions, answers, codes, etc. is expressly prohibited and will result in academic sanctions.
 Review the section below on Academic Integrity for more information.

     d.
-Important
+Important:
     When you send a message via email or Canvas, the title must begin with "[CSE469]".

     e.
-Note
+Note:
     If you email the instructor or TA directly and we determine it will be useful for the rest of the class, we will repost it to Canvas.
 ASU email is an  official means of communication among students, faculty, and staff.

     f.
 See also
     The advice in [“How to Ask Questions the Smart Way”](http://www.catb.org/~esr/faqs/smart-questions.html) will increase the chances of others answering your question.

     g.
-Topics
+Topics:
     The following is only a list of possible topics we will cover throughout the semester and may change as the semester progresses.

 ||